 MDASR • Media Review

-When accidents happen and you are injured at work, turn to the lawyers at McIntyre, Donohue, Accardi, Salmonson, & Riordan, LLP to fight for you.
+In conclusion, there are many aspects and factors regarding workers’ compensation and the process.
+When accidents happen, and you are injured at work, turn to the lawyers at McIntyre, Donohue, Accardi, Salmonson, & Riordan, LLP to fight for you.
 Contact us today at: 866.557.7500.

 Source: Annemarie Mannion | Risk&Insurance • September 25,, 2022 • “6 Workers’ Comp Issues Shaping the Regulatory Landscape Across the U.S”